Lingo Game: Memory

 if it is the first card to be flipped then

-flip it -- find out its symbol
+flip it -- find out which its symbol is

 remember its symbol